Talking With Your Doctor: A Guide for Older People

 A basic plan can help you make the most of your appointment whether you are starting with a new doctor or continuing with the doctor you’ve seen for years.
 The following tips will make it easier for you and your doctor to cover everything you need to talk about.

 Make a list of what you want to discuss.
 For example, do you have a new symptom you want to ask the doctor about?
 Do you want to get a flu shot?
 Are you concerned about how a treatment is affecting your daily life?
 If you have more than a few items to discuss, put them in order and ask about the most important ones first.
-Don't put off the things that are really on your mind until the end of your appointment—bring them up right away!
+Don’t put off the things that are really on your mind until the end of your appointment—bring them up right away!
+Worksheet 1 at the end of this booklet can help.

 Many older people use glasses or need aids for hearing.
 Remember to take your eyeglasses to the doctor’s visit.
 If you have a hearing aid, make sure that it is working well and wear it.
 Let the doctor and staff know if you have a hard time seeing or hearing.
 For example, you may want to say: “My hearing makes it hard to understand everything you’re saying.
 It helps a lot when you speak slowly.”

-You can also ask a family member who speaks English to go with you.
-This person should be someone you trust with knowing about your symptoms or condition.
-Finally, let the doctor, your interpreter, or the staff know if you do not understand your diagnosis or the instructions the doctor gives you.
-Don't let language barriers stop you from asking questions or voicing your concerns.
+Always let the doctor, your interpreter, or the staff know if you do not understand your diagnosis or the instructions the doctor gives you.
+Don’t let language barriers stop you from asking questions or voicing your concerns.

 Resources in Spanish